josbeir/cakephp-docs-md/docs/2/en/tutorials-and-examples/simple-acl-controlled-application/simple-acl-controlled-application.md

 ```

 Next we need to make some modifications to `AppController`.
 If
-you don't have [App / Controller / AppController.php](app/Controller/AppController.php.md), create it.
+you don't have `/app/Controller/AppController.php`, create it.
 Since we want our entire
 site controlled with Auth and Acl, we will set them up in
 `AppController`: